-• Utilities Sector Risk: Stock prices for companies in the utilities sector are affected by supply and demand, operating costs, government regulation, environmental factors, liabilities for environmental damage and general civil liabilities, and rate caps or rate changes.
+Utilities Sector Risk: Stock prices for companies in the utilities sector are affected by supply and demand, operating costs, government regulation, environmental factors, liabilities for environmental damage and general civil liabilities, and rate caps or rate changes.
 Although rate changes of a utility usually fluctuate in approximate correlation with financing costs due to political and regulatory factors, rate changes ordinarily occur only following a delay after the changes in financing costs.
 This factor will tend to favorably affect a regulated utility company's earnings and dividends in times of decreasing costs, but conversely, will tend to adversely affect earnings and dividends when costs are rising.
 The value of regulated utility equity securities may tend to have an inverse relationship to the movement of interest rates.
 Certain utility companies have experienced full or partial deregulation in recent years.
 These utility companies are frequently more similar to industrial companies in that they are subject to greater competition and have been permitted by regulators to diversify outside of their original geographic regions and their traditional lines of business.
 These opportunities may permit certain utility companies to earn more than their traditional regulated rates of return.
 Some companies, however, may be forced to defend their core business and may be less profitable.
 In addition, natural disasters, terrorist attacks, government intervention or other factors may render a utility company's equipment unusable or obsolete and negatively impact profitability.
 Among the risks that may affect utility companies are the following: risks of increases in fuel and other operating costs; the high cost of borrowing to finance capital construction during inflationary periods; restrictions on operations and increased costs and delays associated with compliance with environmental and nuclear safety regulations; and the difficulties involved in obtaining natural gas for resale or fuel for generating electricity at reasonable prices.
 Other risks include those related to the construction and operation of nuclear power plants, the effects of energy conservation and the effects of regulatory changes.

-Limited History of Operations Risk.
-Each Fund is a new ETF with a limited history of operations for investors to evaluate.
+Limited History of Operations Risk: Each Fund is a new ETF with a limited history of operations for investors to evaluate.

-Market Risk.
-The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
-Securities in a Fund's portfolio may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, pandemics, epidemics, terrorism, regulatory events and governmental or quasi-governmental actions. occurrence of global events similar to those in recent years, such as terrorist attacks around the world, natural disasters, social and political discord or debt crises and downgrades, among others, may result in market volatility and may have long term effects on the U.S. financial market.
+Market Risk: The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
+Securities in a Fund's portfolio may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, pandemics, epidemics, war, terrorism, tariffs, trade wars, regulatory events and governmental or quasi-governmental actions.
+The occurrence of global events similar to those in recent years, such as terrorist attacks around the world, natural disasters, social and political discord or debt crises and downgrades, among others, may result in market volatility and may have long term effects on the U.S. financial market.
 It is difficult to predict when similar events affecting the U.S. financial market may occur, the effects that such events may have and the duration of those effects.
 Any such event(s) could have a significant adverse impact on the value and risk profile of the Fund's portfolio.
-The current novel coronavirus (COVID-19) global pandemic and the aggressive responses taken by many governments, including closing borders, restricting international and domestic travel, and the imposition of prolonged quarantines or similar restrictions, as well as the forced or voluntary closure of, or operational changes to, many retail and other businesses, has had negative impacts, and in many cases severe negative impacts, on the U.S. financial market.
-It is not known how long such impacts, or any future impacts of other significant events described above, will or would last, but there could be a prolonged period of global economic slowdown, which may impact your Fund investment.
-Therefore, the Fund could lose money over short periods due to short-term market movements and over longer periods during more prolonged market downturns.
+The Fund could lose money over short periods due to short-term market movements and over longer periods during more prolonged market downturns.
 During a general market downturn, multiple asset classes may be negatively affected.
 Changes in market conditions and interest rates can have the same impact on all types of securities and instruments.
 In times of severe market disruptions, you could lose your entire investment.